COMPETITIVE GOVERNANCE

 The Judicial Authorities Sector is established.

-The purpose of the Judicial Authorities Sector is to provide a high-quality court system for America.
+The purpose of the Judicial Authorities Sector is to provide a high-quality court system for the United States.

-All cases fall under a Sector's jurisdiction as described in their Sector's purpose and mission statement; the Parent Sector Board legislative branch has the final determination.
+All cases fall under the jurisdiction of one of the thirty sectors; the Parent Sector Board has the authority to make the final determination.

-The Judicial Authorities Sector Board must create a system of judicial warrants that respects civil liberties properly passed as Violent Crime Mitigation Civil Liberties Rating Floors.
+The Judicial Authorities Sector Board must create a system of judicial warrants that properly respects civil liberties, as established by the Violent Crime Mitigation Civil Liberties Rating Floors.

-Every contract or transaction must occur under the jurisdiction of a specific CRA; a CRA's judicial branch addresses disputes.
+Every contract or transaction must fall under the jurisdiction of a specific CRA; a CRA’s judicial branch addresses disputes.

-A clear contract assigns jurisdiction to a CRA; however, without clarity, the default jurisdictions are the seller's CRA, employer's CRA, victim's CRA, and an injured entity's CRA.
+A clear contract assigns jurisdiction to a CRA; however, in the absence of clarity, the default jurisdictions are the seller's CRA, the employer's CRA, the victim's CRA, and the injured entity's CRA.

-Every Sector Board must set rules regarding a dispute or injury that occurs outside a contract or transaction; however, the default jurisdiction is the injured parties Sector 25's CRA; the judicial branch of the victim's relevant Sector CRA must hold the trial for disputes.
+Every Sector Board must set rules for disputes or injuries that occur outside a contract or transaction; however, the default jurisdiction is the injured party's Sector 25's CRA; the judicial branch of the victim's relevant Sector CRA must hold the trial for disputes.

-Private courts regulated by Judicial Authority CRA's are the trial courts.
+Private courts regulated by the Judicial Authority CRAs are the trial courts.

-Parties involved in cases spanning more than one CRA, more than one Sector, more than one level of the CRA Structure, and more than one government level may hire one private court to litigate the entire case.
+Parties involved in cases spanning more than one CRA, more than one Sector, more than one level of the CRA Structure, more than one CRA Structure, and more than one level of government may retain a single private court to litigate the entire case.

-The Rating System of every Sector must set Rating Floors regarding cooperation on judicial proceedings among multiple CRA's, Sectors, CRA levels, and CRA Structures.
+The Rating System for every Sector must establish Rating Floors for cooperation on judicial proceedings among multiple CRAs, Sectors, CRA levels, and CRA Structures.

-The Sector Board's Judicial branch of every Sector must establish the first appellate court.
+The Sector Board's judicial branch in every Sector must establish the first appellate court.

-The Judicial Authority's Sector Board executive branch establishes the top appellate court.
+The Judicial Authority's Sector Board establishes the highest appellate court.

-The Judicial Authority's Rating System will have an appellate court strictly dealing with corruption.
+The Judicial Authority's Rating System will have an appellate court that strictly deals with corruption.

-Any branch of all parts of a CRA Structure at every level of government always has the standing to bring suit.
+Any branch of a CRA Structure, at every level of government, always has standing to bring suit.

-The judicial branch of the Judicial Authorities Sector consists of one court that comprises one justice per Judicial Authority CRA; each justice comes with their CRA's proportional vote where majority rules; however, overturning clear constitutional case law requires a 55% vote.
+The judicial branch of the Judicial Authorities Sector consists of one court comprising one justice per Judicial Authority CRA; each justice brings their CRA's proportional vote, where a majority rules; however, overturning clear constitutional case law requires a 55% vote.

-The judicial branch of the Judicial Authorities Sector will be an appellate court establishing case law regarding two or more entities' civil liberties coming into conflict; Justices must strongly consider Civil Liberty Rating Floor levels.
+The judicial branch of the Judicial Authorities Sector will be an appellate court that establishes case law regarding conflicts between two or more entities' civil liberties; Justices must carefully consider Civil Liberty Rating Floor levels.

-30% of the Judicial Authorities Sector's judicial branch may force a vote or decision within 30 days of a specific, well-defined, and narrow question to any group within the CRA Structures authorized in this Amendment to vote or decide.
+30% of the Judicial Authorities Sector's judicial branch may require any group within the CRA Structures authorized in this Amendment to vote or decide on a specific, well-defined, and narrow question within 30 days.

-The judicial branch of the Judicial Authorities Sector will be an appellate court for the proper interpretation of this Amendment.
+The judicial branch of the Judicial Authorities Sector will serve as an appellate court for the proper interpretation of this Amendment.

-The Parent Sector Board judicial branch will have an appellate court strictly dealing with Sector jurisdiction.
+The Parent Sector Board’s judicial branch will have an appellate court that strictly deals with Sector jurisdiction.

 Sector 15.
 Prisons and Corrections